-The activities of NUGENIA are carried out in eight technical areas, within a general scope defined by the SNETP Strategic Research and Innovation Agenda (SRIA) and technical scope outlined in the NUGENIA vision (2015).
+The activities of NUGENIA are carried out in 8 technical areas (TA), within a general scope defined by the SNETP Strategic Research and Innovation Agenda (SRIA) and technical scope outlined in the NUGENIA Vision (last edition 2015).
 Harmonisation and cross-cutting issues are tackled within the different technical areas and streamlined by the pillar governance: the coordination board composed by the leaders of each technical area.

 The NUGENIA governance, the coordination board, operational teams and technical experts focus on monitoring of R&D&I activities and defining high level challenges and priorities within the context of the European Union policies and its Member States interests.
 For increased visibility and credibility at international level, a number of cross-cutting initiatives were launched in the past years and formalised interactions put in motion at different levels.
-This covers relations with other SNETP pillars, EU bodies, international organisations and national public and private actors.
-NUGENIA, in its short but intense historical activities that started by building upon the existing bricks within the European landscape (unification of NULIFE, SARNET, SNETP Gen II/III TWG, ENIQ networks), followed by the creation of a non-profit association that has gathered more than 100 members from all around the world.
-Thanks to the EURATOM support (FP7-NUGENIA+ project), it has been able to create services to the community, foster the creation of innovative project ideas and to play an effective role at the international level by co-organising international level and collaborating with international stakeholders such as IAEA, WNA, COG, OECD-NEA Up to 2019, NUGENIA has labelled more than 60 projects and launched more than 2/3 of them, published books, guidelines and positions papers increasing therefore the dissemination level of the R&D&I output.
+This covers relations with other SNETP pillars (ESNII and NC2I), EU bodies, international organisations and national public and private actors.
+NUGENIA, in its short but intense historical activities started by building upon the existing bricks within the European landscape (merging of NULIFE, SARNET, SNETP Gen II/III TWG, ENIQ networks), followed by the creation of a non-profit association that has gathered more than 100 members from all around the world.
+Thanks to the EURATOM support (FP7-NUGENIA+ project), it has been able to create services to the community, foster the creation of innovative project ideas and to play an effective role at the international level by coorganising international level and collaborating with international stakeholders such as IAEA, WNA, COG and OECD-NEA Up to now, NUGENIA has labelled more than 60 projects, from which more than 2/3 have been launched - either thanks to EU funding or in the in-kind mode.
+It has published books, guidelines and positions papers increasing the dissemination level of the R&D&I output.

-The Roadmap is a major technical document of NUGENIA.
-It is based on the high-level challenges expressed in the NUGENIA Global Vision document consolidated back in 2014.
-The first technical roadmap was issued in 2013 and served for the past 7 years to identify major R&D&I topics of importance and/or interest for the international community.
+The NUGENIA Roadmap is a major technical document of NUGENIA.
+It is based on the high-level challenges expressed in the NUGENIA Global Vision document consolidated back in 2015.
+The first technical roadmap was issued in 2013 and updated in 2021, to identify major R&D&I topics of importance and/or interest for the international community.
 The NUGENIA roadmap has been serving as an important reference that contributes to the building of the European agenda, Euratom R&T programme as well as the SET-PLAN among others.